ADStesting-test/FADE/README.md

 4. Run Camera or Lidar

-   For the LiDAR channel, you need to go into Apollo7 and run
+   For injecting a Camera sensor fault model, you need to go into Apollo7 and run

    ```
    `bazel run //modules/myTest:camera`
    ```

-   For the camera channel, you need to go into apollo7 and run
+   For injecting a LiDAR sensor fault model, you need to go into apollo7 and run

    ```
    bazel run //modules/myTest:lidar
    ```

+   The type of sensor fault model is provided in the script using its name in the paper.

-5. Run scene
+5. Run test scenario

    Once the above is done, the channel will be established and you can start running the scene to test the fault injection effect.
 Go to.../lgsvl/PythonAPI/Mytest and run the main.py file.